Riham2025/SP_Trigger_Challenge_Team_FatemaRihamZahra/SP_Trigger.md

 They can accept input parameters, return output parameters, and include programming constructs like loops and conditionals.
 This allows for complex operations to be encapsulated within the database itself.
 ![](./image/storedProcedure.png)

+✅ <ins>Problems Solved by Stored Procedures:<ins>
+1. Code Reusability and Consistency
+Problem: Repeating the same SQL logic across multiple applications or scripts leads to code duplication and inconsistency.

+Solution:
+Stored procedures centralize SQL logic in one place, so it can be reused by many applications, ensuring consistent behavior.

+📌 Example: A stored procedure to calculate employee bonuses used by multiple payroll apps.

+2. Improved Performance
+Problem: Repeated SQL queries sent from applications increase parsing and execution time.

+Solution:
+Stored procedures are precompiled, so they execute faster than sending SQL from applications repeatedly.

+📌 Example: A procedure to batch update thousands of rows is more efficient than issuing individual SQL updates.

+3. Encapsulation of Complex Logic
+Problem: Writing and maintaining complex SQL logic across many applications is difficult and error-prone.

+Solution:
+Stored procedures allow complex business logic (loops, conditions, error handling) to be written and managed in one place.

+📌 Example: Order fulfillment logic with inventory checks and payment processing.

+4. Improved Security and Access Control
+Problem: Giving direct access to tables risks unauthorized operations or data leaks.

+Solution:
+You can grant users permission to execute stored procedures without giving access to the underlying tables.

+📌 Example: A user can call get_salary_info() without having direct access to the salary table.

+5. Minimizing Network Traffic
+Problem: Sending multiple SQL commands over a network increases latency and bandwidth usage.

+Solution:
+Stored procedures execute on the server, reducing the amount of data transferred between client and server.

+📌 Example: A procedure that fetches and processes data before sending only final results to the client.

+6. Ease of Maintenance and Updates
+Problem: Changing logic in application code is time-consuming and error-prone.

+Solution:
+Updating a stored procedure in the database automatically applies to all clients using it.

+7. Error Handling and Debugging
+Problem: Handling database errors in application code can be complex and inconsistent.

+Solution:
+Stored procedures provide built-in exception handling to catch and respond to runtime issues.

 ✅ <ins>Types of Stored Procedures</ins>
  - System Stored Procedures: Provided by the database system for administrative tasks.
  - User-Defined Stored Procedures: Custom procedures created by users to perform specific tasks.